ishfaqbuilds/CodeSprint/README.md

 ## Easy To Use

-1. Paste the template at the top of your solution file.
+1. Paste the snippet at the top of the solution file.
-2. Write your problem-specific code inside the `solve()` function.
+2. Write the problem-specific code inside the `solve()` function.
 3. Input the number of test cases; each case will be executed by `solve()` automatically.
 4. Use the macros and typedefs to write code faster and cleaner.